mharen/mharen.github.io/blog/2011/2011-02-end-of-super-bowl-style-advertising.md

-But those professionally produced, multi-million-dollar barely match up to what Youtubers put together. <a href="../2010/2010-11-arduino-day-6-analog-inputs.html" target="_blank">Need I remind you</a>?
+But those professionally produced, multi-million-dollar barely match up to what Youtubers put together.
+[Need I remind you](../2010/2010-11-arduino-day-6-analog-inputs.html" target="_blank)?

 But what about actual advertising?
 I for one welcome our ad-targeting, crowd-sourced robot overlords and judging from yesterday’s performance, the sooner they arrive the better.